Locating the Core-Mantle Boundary using Oscillations of Atmospheric Neutrinos: Event Generation at ICAL

 Now we discuss the effect of $R_\text{CMB}$ modification on the distributions of reconstructed muon events at the ICAL detector.
 In the left (right) panels of Fig.~\ref{fig:Event_dif}, we present the distributions of differences between events of the standard core and that of smaller (larger) core in the plane of ($E{^\text{rec}_{\mu^-}}$, $\cos\theta{^\text{rec}_{\mu^-}}$) for 20 years (1 Mt$\cdot$yr) of exposure considering NO. For demonstrating the difference of reconstructed event distributions with 1 Mt$\cdot$yr exposure, we use a binning scheme\footnote{For $E_\mu^\text{rec}$, we take 5 bins of 1 GeV in $(1 - 5)$ GeV, 1 bin of 2 GeV in $(5 - 7)$ GeV, 1 bin of 3 GeV in $(7 - 10)$ GeV, and 3 bins of 5 GeV in $(10 - 25)$ GeV.
 On the other hand, for $\cos\theta_\mu^\text{rec}$, we choose uniform bins with a width of 0.1 in the range of $-1$ to $1$.
 Note that for analysis, we will use a finer binning scheme as described in Sec.~\ref{sec:binning_scheme}.} where we have 10 bins in $E_\mu^\text{rec}$ and 20 bins in $\cos\theta_\mu^\text{rec}$.
 Since for NO, significant amount of matter effects are present for neutrinos but not antineutrinos, we choose to present the distributions of event difference in Fig.~\ref{fig:Event_dif} for $\mu^-$ only.
 The event difference is quite small for $\mu^+$, and hence, not shown here.
-For Case-I and Case-II, event differences mainly occur in the core region, although some differences can also be observed in the mantle region due to the smearing of energy and direction in the detector.
+For Case-I and Case-II, event differences mainly occur in the core region, although some differences can also be observed in the mantle region due to the angular smearing originating from the difference between the directions of incoming neutrinos and reconstructed muons.
 On the other hand, for Case-III, we see significant event differences which span both the core as well as in the mantle regions.
 In the next section, we describe the numerical procedure used to estimate the median sensitivity of ICAL to probe the CMB.